A Tyrannical Government – Really?

 What are all these cries about tyrannical government?
 Why are others saying the government is NOT tyrannical?
 People seem confused.
-Do people even know what tyranny really is?
-In order to understand the depths of this topic, we really must break down the terms.
+Do people even know what tyranny is?
+To understand this topic’s depths, we must break down the terms.

 You are about to read one of the most important facts you have ever been exposed to.
 If you embrace and study this, it can fundamentally change your entire political position.